pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+All Users, Create a New Post, and Logout links appear in upper right.

 * **Question:** What happens if you enter in the incorrect information?
 What _should_ happen?

 * **Your Answer:**

+The token is "undefined".

 ---